Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu works on his new tech
 8. **Ordeal**<br>
 Episodes: 16
 	- The NRA are against allowing citizens to participate in the CNS using unsanctioned Cyber.Beast distributed by the Cyvolters.
 They hold a metting to discuss this with the CNS.
+The CNS tells them that is not their place to be decide rather someone should legaly be allowed to compete.

 	- Not only does the CNS ignore their complaints offically recgonize the Cyvolters allowing citizens to compete in the league.
 But beacuse they don't have a hub the can't compete in the championships.
 Their reasoning is that the primary mission of the CNS is to distribute wealth amoung the citzens and this furthers that agenda.